munificent/craftinginterpreters/book/inheritance.md

 evaluate some super expression, the superclass is always the same class.

-So for super expressions, we want to create the environment and bind the superclass in it *once*, when the class definition is first executed.
+So for super expressions, we want to create the environment and bind the superclass in it *once*, when the class definition is executed.
 We need a name for the binding.
 We'll use `super` because, as with `this`, it's a reserved word so we don't have to worry about it being shadowed by a user-defined variable.

+**todo: show environment chain of each method after class decl is executed?**

 When a method is invoked, the superclass environment then becomes the parent for the method's closure, like so: